-One of the stated aims of the Proposed Conditions is to "improve animal welfare outcomes" and to maximise the health and welfare of livestock being exported.
+One of the objectives of the standards is to maximise the health and welfare of livestock being exported.

-In the interests of best protecting individual sheep, we propose that the goal should be the abolition of the breeding, raising, killing or any use of sheep, whether for food, clothing, export or any other purpose.
-Every year over one million sheep are exported from Australia for food.
-They suffer a long voyage, heat stress, cold and crowded conditions.
-The options paper indicates that on average about 0.5% of sheep die before the end of the voyage.
-All of them die soon after they arrive.
+In the interests of best protecting individual animals being exported (including cattle, sheep, goats, buffalo, deer and camelids), we propose that the goal of the standards should be the abolition of the breeding, raising, killing, exporting or any other use of farmed animals, whether for food, clothing or any other purpose.
+Every day over one million animals are slaughtered for food in Australia.
 This needs to stop.

-The end goal of any animal welfare regulation should be ending all animal use by humans, in particular ending animal agriculture.
-This should be specified in these Conditions, which should also set out steps for the complete phasing out of sheep export from Australia.
+The end goal of any animal welfare regulation should be to end all animal use by humans, in particular ending animal agriculture.
+This should be specified in these standards, which should also set out steps for the complete phasing out of live animal export.
 It should also specify a time scale for this process.
-We propose that a ten year phase out period be set for ending animal agriculture and an immediate end to live animal export.
+We propose that a ten year phase out period be set for the end of animal agriculture and an immediate end to live animal export.

-Recognition of the sentience of sheep should be explicitly included and acted on in the Conditions, in a similar way to the New Zealand Animal Welfare Act which stipulates that it is necessary to 'recognise animals as sentient'.
+Recognition of the sentience of animals should be explicitly included and acted on in the standards, in a similar way to the New Zealand Animal Welfare Act which stipulates that it is necessary to 'recognise animals as sentient'.
 In other words, to recognise that animals can experience both positive and negative emotions, including pain and distress.